 Sound advice and strong advocacy for children’s rights

 Unlike other issues connected to divorce, child support is not a matter between spouses: it is a matter between parent and child.
 The law recognizes the right of each child to be supported by both parents until the age of 18.
 Though children rarely have legal representation in their parents’ divorce proceedings, all attorneys are informed that the court will decide certain issues based upon the best interest of the child(ren).
-The Law Office of Stacy B. Talbott, LLC understands this responsibility and conducts herself as a de facto advocate for your children.
+The Law Office of Stacy B. Talbott understands this responsibility and conducts herself as a de facto advocate for your children.

 Child support guidelines in Rockville, Maryland